awesto/django-shop/docs/reference/order.rst

 whenever a successful payment was received.

-Since the merchants implementation of ``Cart``, ``CartItem``, ``Order`` and ``OrderItem`` may contain extra fields the shop framework isn't aware of, these fields have to be converted from the cart to the order objects during the purchasing operation.
+Since the merchants implementation of ``Cart``, ``CartItem``, ``Order`` and ``OrderItem`` may contain extra fields the shop framework isn't aware of, the content of these fields has to be transferred, whenever a cart is converted into an order object, during the purchasing operation.

 If required the merchant's implementation of ``Order`` shall override the method ``populate_from_cart(cart, request)``, which provides a hook to copy those extra fields from the cart